 - Let affected parties know that electronic exhibits will be used for hearing.

-- Save your exhibit folder to your desktop for quick access or be able to readily access your exhibit folder from a thumb drive or both.
+- Save your exhibit folder to your desktop for quick access or be able to readily access your exhibit folder from a USB drive or both.

-Prepare CDs - Save all pleadings to CD in PDF and OCR format.
+- Prepare CDs/USB drives - Save all pleadings to CD/USB in PDF and OCR format.
 Optical Character Recognition, or OCR, is a technology that enables you to convert different types of documents, such as scanned paper documents, PDF files or images captured by a digital camera into editable and searchable data.
 (The court requires PDF; you may use other format that allows you to make your presentation in the desired manner from your laptop/ipad/notebook.)

 - Label each pdf at top and/or bottom of page (i.e. Exhibit 1; pg.
 1 of 4)